 With just a short walk across the road to a beautiful white sand beach, this lovely Bed and Breakfast offers two spacious guest bedrooms, both able to sleep up to three people in each.
 Located in the seaside village of Kuaotunu on the Coromandel Peninsula, Taigh na Mara is in a convenient location for exploring the local area and the wider region of Coromandel.

 A hugely popular destination for both New Zealanders and overseas visitors, the Coromandel has something for everyone.
 It’s a great place for relaxing and enjoying the wonderful beaches, or if you like to be a bit more active, there are many opportunities for bush walks, water based activities, golf, or biking to name just a few.
 Taigh na Mara lies 17 kilometres from the town of Whitianga (about a 15-20 minute drive), and 27 kilometres from Coromandel town (about a 30 minute drive).
 You can be assured a very warm welcome.

 As keen gardeners, the Peacheys developed lovely garden areas, with a large vegetable garden, fruit trees in abundance, and colourful trees and flowers which offer something in bloom all year round.
 Complete with petanque court, the property has a sense of space, being bordered on two sides by open areas.
 A very short walk across the road takes you to a reserve which leads down onto the beach.
 A children’s play ground, and public tennis court are also located a very short distance from the house.

-There is a resident cat named Beckham.
+There is an elderly resident cat named Beckham.
 He's rather lovely but not very sociable so you may not even see him during your stay unless he's lounging in the garden.

 He stays away from the guest rooms, but for anyone with a cat allergy, he does spend time in the shared areas usually when there are no visitors.